With over 40 years of experience as an avid DIYer, I only recently found out I was using the wrong saw most of the time.

 3. Japanese Saw

-Japanese saws are characterised by the straight handle and strong, thin cutting blade, which cuts on the pull stroke for greater accuracy.
+Japanese saws are characterised by a straight handle and a strong, thin cutting blade, which cuts on the pull stroke for greater accuracy.
 There are three popular types – dozuki, ryoba, and kataba – and together, they cover everything from cutting delicate joints to lopping branches off trees.